All-American Selections: 22

 2008 ITA Region III Assistant Coach of the Year

 Tennessee returned to the top 10 in 2013 and was ranked as high as fifth nationally on their way to the quarterfinals of the NCAA Championships.
+The Vols played into the NCAA round of 16 in 2014, advancing from a road regional for the first time in program history with a 4-2 victory at Duke.

 "I can't even begin to tell you how vital Chris Woodruff is to this program," Winterbotham said.
 "First, he's one of the greatest players in the world so when he tells our players something to work on, they know they need to listen.
 Second, he bleeds orange.
 His support and love for this University is unwavering and I think he passes that love on to our team.